FukurouHaiRiyo/InstagramClone/README.md

 This is a social media app that will be made after the completion of this course on Udemy: https://www.udemy.com/course/react-native-mobile-app-development/

+I decided to continue the project and make the backend as well, since only the frontend was made.

 ## Demo